bh-projects/microcontroller-class-kit/README.md

 http://www.ti.com/tool/EK-TM4C123GXL?DCMP=stellaris-launchpad&HQS=tm4c123g-launchpad

 - Breadboard Jumper Wire Set (Male to Female, Male to Male, and Female to Female)  <br />
-You can find several choices from many vendors
+You can find a wide range of choices using the keyword 'breadboard jumper wire'.
+Please, make sure to obtain M-M, F-F, and M-F wire combinations.